swiftlang/vscode-swift/docs/settings.md

 - **Path**

 This is the folder that the `swift` executable can be found in.
-If this is not set then the extension will look for executables in the `$PATH`.
+If this is not set then the extension will look for executables in the PATH environment variable.
 The extension will also use this setting when looking for other executables it requires like `sourcekit-lsp` and `lldb`.

 - **Build Arguments**